interlay/bots/README.md

-# Bridge Bot for Cross-Chain Bridges
+# Bot for Cross-Chain Bridges

 TypeScript utility to load test cross-chain systems based on XCLAIM (currently only targeting PolkaBTC).